-Ostuni has few specific museums and buildings of interest - the cathedral, the important Pre-classical Archaeology Museum and a recently established Diocesan Museum are the only ones.
+Ostuni has only a few specific museums and buildings of special interest - the cathedral, the important Pre-classical Archaeology Museum and a recently established Diocesan Museum are the only ones.
 It is essentially a place to spend time in, to experience.
 The complex, cascading street layout and white buildings give it a distinctive feel, quite different from other Italian small towns; encouraging visitors to wander round without pressure to do things!
 Doing nothing in particular in Ostuni is extremely easy and very enjoyable.

 We have structured this part of the website into sections with short cuts to them, so that visitors to the site and to Ostuni can quickly get to whatever interests them most.